Almost Naked Animals

 Almost Naked Animals is a Canadian animated television series produced by 9 Story Entertainment for YTV.
-The series was created by Noah Z. Jones, who is also the creator of the Disney Channel animated series Fish Hooks.
-It was based upon an art website that Jones created in 2005.
+The series was created by Noah Z. Jones, and is based upon an art website that he created in 2005.
 The series premiered on January 7, 2011 on YTV and ended on May 22, 2013.
+It also aired on Cartoon Network in the United States, CITV in the United Kingdom (premiering on April 11, 2011), and ABC Entertains (formerly ABC3 and ABC ME) in Australia (premiering on May 27, 2011).